miztea/miz-notes/content/world.execute(me)/Items/Modules.md

 ---
 Module is a set of hardware and software that a Unit can use to do various thing.
 Unit can only hold up to 5 slot of modules at a time.
 Each of the module's weight is indicated by their level.
 The level on a module also indicates the the number of abilities it grants.
 When a modules get upgraded, it gain new abilitiy.
 Unit can change module once per long rest.
 A module can only hold 10 charges and the charges it has will recharge after long rest.

-Bahasa matematika
-> A Module's level is shown using the written format of M(n), where n is the numeric for the level it shows.

 A module's level is indicated using the numbers written after the letter M.
 Example is
 _______________________